-The financial assets at amortized cost consist of cash, accounts receivable, long term receivables and some due from related parties' balances.
+The financial assets at amortized cost consist of cash, accounts receivable, franchise receivables, lease receivables, promissory notes and some due from related parties' balances.

 Under IFRS 9, loss allowances are measured on either of the following bases:

 - 12-month ECLs: these are ECLs that result from possible default events within the 12 months after the reporting date; and - Lifetime ECLs: these are ECLs that result from all possible default events over the expected life of a financial instrument.